Panasonic GH5 II, a mirrorless camera built for filmmaking

 Screen and viewfinder

 The viewfinder is very sharp.
-That makes eye-level shooting a good option, even for stills.
 Screen resolution and brightness have been improved over the previous model.

 Dynamic range